 Benefits of Using Beeswax Wraps

-- The beeswax creates a natural, breathable seal that keeps food fresher for longer without trapping moisture.
+- Keeps Food Fresh: The beeswax creates a natural, breathable seal that keeps food fresher for longer without trapping moisture.

 Ingredients: